EXTENSIONS

 Start with type: 'chrome' for development — it's fastest and requires no additional setup.
 In Karate v2, Chrome CDP is the primary driver with auto-wait and browser pooling built in.

 Karate v2 fully supports W3C WebDriver for cross-browser testing.
-The chromedriver, geckodriver, safaridriver, and msedgedriver types all work with the new W3C WebDriver backend — achieving 100% pass rate on the W3C test suite.
+The chromedriver, geckodriver, safaridriver, and msedgedriver types all work with the W3C backend.
 Chrome CDP remains the recommended driver for development due to its speed and extra capabilities (request interception, PDF generation).
 Appium and WinAppDriver types are planned for a future release.

 Playwright Integration